Reading Time: 3 minutes

 There are also many tools we can use, with or without the support of a professional.
 I’ve found two very helpful.

-The other tool is to meditate.
-Though I don’t understand what precisely is happening, studies consistently show that regular meditation allows us to respond with mindfulness and makes us less likely to react in a way that we will later regret.
+The other tool is meditation.
+Studies consistently show that regular meditation allows us to respond with mindfulness and reduces our tendency to react in a way that we will later regret.

 We lose credibility and respect when we display unbridled anger.
 And we hand our power over to others.

-When we channel our anger with awareness, however, we realize the important lessons it’s trying to teach us.
-We’re able to more easily tap into our amazing potential and use our innate goodness to make the world a better place.
+However, when we channel our anger with awareness, we realize the important lessons it’s trying to teach us.
+We can more easily tap into our amazing potential and use our innate goodness to make the world a better place.

 For interview requests, click here.